Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     :header: Parameter, Description, Default, Options
     :widths: 15 40 15 30

-    *bootstrap*, "Sets the current *VIN™* node as a bootstrap node for a *Windows* OS.", false, "true: set the node as bootstrap.
+    *bootstrap*, "Sets the current *VIN™* node as a bootstrap node for a *Windows* OS.", true, "true: set the node as bootstrap.

     false: do not set the node as bootstrap."